 Your child’s wellbeing

 It can be hard for children when their parents separate.
 It is important that you focus on what is best for your children right now, and into the future.

 Don’t criticise your children’s other parent or pressure your children to make decisions about their own care.
 Children love their parents and it can be harmful to put them in a situation where they feel that they have to choose between their parents.

 Jesse and Shayna were in a dating relationship for five months, during which time Shayna became pregnant, but they broke up shortly afterwards.
-When baby Jade is born, both Jesse and Shayna will have equal shared parental responsibility and will share in making decisions about Jade’s long-term welfare.
+When baby Jade is born, both Jesse and Shayna will share parental responsibility for Jade and will share in making decisions about Jade's welfare.

-Jesse and Shayna are no longer together, but they share parental responsibility for their baby girl Jade, who is currently 6 months old.
-Jade spends most of her time with Shayna, who is still mostly breastfeeding Jade.
+Jesse and Shayna are no longer together, but they continue to share parental responsibility for their baby girl Jade, who is currently 6 months old.
+Jesse and Shayna have discussed what is best for Jade and reached their own agreement about where she will live and spend time.
+Jade lives with Shayna, who is still mostly breastfeeding Jade.
 Jesse spends time with Jade twice a week, on Wednesday evenings and Sunday mornings.
 Jesse takes her for a walk in the pram to the local park, feeds her, changes her nappy and puts her down to sleep.
 As Jade grow into a toddler, Jesse and Shayna have agreed that Jesse will spend more time with Jade.

 Make a parenting agreement with the other parent.